About

 how to make almond butter oatmeal cookies

-How to make these espresso oatmeal cookies
+How to make these cookies

-The cookies come together like your average recipe – wet ingredients first, add in the dry together and stir until combined.
+The almond butter cookies come together like your average recipe – wet ingredients first, add in the dry together and stir until combined.
 They are slightly oily compared to your standard batter, but don’t worry, they are supposed to be like that.
 We’re using softened coconut oil here instead of butter.
 BUT if not worried about keeping them dairy-free, you can actually sub softened butter.

 There is an egg in this recipe, but if looking for a vegan option I am betting you could sub the egg with a chia seed or flax seed “egg” replacement.